clasqm/yabasiclibs/clasquinator/README.md

 You should **not** use this library and one of the others in this set that provides dialogs concurrently, because they replicate subroutine names.
 Pick the right one for your program and stick with it!

+Unlike the other libraries, you cannot use \n to break a line in your text variables.
+Keep that in mind if compatibility between the libraries is important.

 By default, widgets are drawn in <span style="color:cyan; background-color:black">cyan</span>, with button and menu triggers in <span style="color:red; background-color:black">red</span>.
 But you can override this by setting the GLOBAL variables *menu_colour$* and *trigger_colour$*.

 The colours available are the normal ones yabasic can handle, namely "black", "white", "red", "blue", "green", "yellow", "cyan" and "magenta" (which can be abbreviated as "bla", "whi", "red", "blu", "gre", "yel", "cya" and "mag" respectively).
 The library does not check if the two colours are identical, or if they complement each other visually.
 If you want to make your menus unreadable, more power to you!